11 Morning Sickness Home Remedies in Pregnancy

 It is also recommended to never leave your house without a healthy stash of snacks that your tummy can handle, for instance, dry fruits or crackers and bars.

-Plum Are Amazing For Morning Sickness
+Dried Plums Are Amazing For Morning Sickness

 This is a super remedy that actually works wonders.
-Eating plums can reduce the effects of nausea or vomiting due to the presence of vitamins, minerals, and antioxidants that work in the cycle to support various body processes and increase energy levels.
+Eating dried plums can reduce the effects of nausea or vomiting due to the presence of vitamins, minerals, and antioxidants that work in the cycle to support various body processes and increase energy levels.

-Just take a handful of dry plums and enjoy them.
+Just take a handful of dried plums and enjoy them.
 You can buy fresh or dried, that’s totally up to you.
 Dried plums actually worked for me.
 I kept them refrigerated and ate whenever I felt any of the morning sickness symptoms.

 Eat Early And Right Before Bed